captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 You’re a proud man, I get it.
-And 8 years ago, when you were in the newspapers every day, public opinion running high, the outrage, the call for justice--
+And 8 years ago, when you were in the newspapers every day, public opinion running high, the outrage, the call for justice—

 ---

-then absolutely, hold out for all you can get off those bastards -- but now?
-The truth is nobody cares about your case anymore except you --
+then absolutely, hold out for all you can get off those bastards—but now?
+The truth is nobody cares about your case anymore except you—

 ---